indubitablement2/eos/README.md

 ### Minimal industry flexibility
 When a planet is invested into (for example) ore refining, it is impractical to switch industry in response to market demand.

-This can lead to surplus or scarsity increasing player activity:
+This lead to surplus or scarsity increasing player activity:
 * Building new needed industry.
 * Hauling resource from suplus area to scarsity area.
 * Fight over scarse resource.